runionnayrb/BOREALIS/replit.md

   - **Acts** can be assigned: departments, artist groups, and individual artists
   - Act department assignments auto-populate when creating trainings
 - ✅ Reports CRUD with audit trail (createdBy, updatedBy, timestamps)
-- ✅ Trainings CRUD with location assignment and audit trail
+- ✅ **Trainings CRUD with multi-location support and audit trail**
+- ✅ **Multi-location support**: Trainings can be assigned to multiple locations simultaneously (e.g., "downstage and the pool")
+  - Multi-select popover UI with checkboxes for location selection
+  - Training cards display all assigned locations as comma-separated list
+  - Junction table pattern consistent with other many-to-many relationships
 - ✅ Department assignments per training (auto-populated from act's required departments)
 - ✅ Rich text editor for report notes
 - ✅ SM on Duty dropdown showing only active stage managers